12 National Days You Can Use for Potty Training Reward Inspiration.

 You have a few options on this holiday!
 Pinky Bear can give your child a small pack of crayons, a coloring book, or even a printed-out sheet from the internet.

-Pinky Bear can bring a recipe, some homemade cookies, or a map to ingredients.
+Pinky Bear can bring a recipe, some homemade cookies, or a map of ingredients.
 Then, it’s time for a tasty treat!

 The whole family can take part in this reward!
 You can put Pinky Bear next to your child’s pajamas, have Pinky Bear write a note, hide Pinky Bear near the slippers, or use other ideas to spread the news.